smotrjashka/TableOpsServer/README.md

-# SetOperationServer
+# TableOpsServer

-SetOperationServer is an asynchronous C++ server that enables efficient set operations on data tables.
-This server is designed to perform operations such as set intersection and symmetric difference on two data tables, referred to as Table A and Table B.
+TableOpsServer is an asynchronous C++ server designed for performing set operations on data tables.
+It provides efficient handling of operations such as set intersection and symmetric difference on two data tables, referred to as Table A and Table B.

 ## Features

-- **Asynchronous Operations**: SetOperationServer leverages the power of asynchronous programming to efficiently handle multiple client connections concurrently.
+- **Asynchronous Operations**: TableOpsServer utilizes asynchronous programming to handle multiple client connections concurrently, ensuring high performance and responsiveness.

-- **Table Operations**: The server allows you to insert data into tables, truncate tables, and perform set operations on the data contained within Table A and Table B.
+- **Table Operations**: This server allows users to insert data into tables, truncate tables, and execute set operations on the data within Table A and Table B.

-- **Insertion and Truncation**: Users can insert data into the tables with specified IDs and names.
-Duplicate entries are handled gracefully with error messages.
+- **Insertion and Truncation**: You can insert data with specified IDs and names into the tables.
+Duplicate entries are gracefully handled with error messages.
 The server also supports truncating tables to clear their contents.

-- **Set Operations**: The server is capable of computing the intersection and symmetric difference of the data in Table A and Table B. The results are returned to clients in a format that includes IDs and data from both tables.
+- **Set Operations**: TableOpsServer is capable of computing the intersection and symmetric difference of the data in Table A and Table B. The results are returned in a format that includes IDs and data from both tables.

 ## Getting Started

-To get started with SetOperationServer, you need to compile the source code and run the server on your preferred system.
+To get started with TableOpsServer, you need to compile the source code and run the server on your preferred system.
 The server listens on a specified port and awaits incoming connections.
 Clients can send commands to insert data into the tables, truncate tables, and request set operations.

 ## Usage